"Our son had the freedom to try so much and discover himself." Parent

 We also aim to extend and enrich our lessons on a daily basis.
 Whether it is enjoying a Sikh lunch in our own Langar, reading a book to younger pupils written just for them or coming to school dressed as an Egyptian or endangered animal, learning at Solefield is exciting and adventurous.

 All boys who stay on for Year 7 and 8 follow a scholarship programme of their choosing: Art, Drama, Music, Sport and Academic.
 This opportunity enables boys to gain a greater depth of knowledge in their particular field of interest and provides a platform to explore their discipline outside of the classroom.
 Specialist teachers curate a programme of activities and events, which include visiting galleries, theatre productions and recitals.
 Small class sizes in vertical groups allow for the programme to be refined dependent on the boy’s own skill set and interest.
 This allows for them to demonstrate and develop their own individual strengths.

 Boys invariably leave us confident, independent young men full of integrity and a love for learning.
 One of the things that has given me greatest pleasure in my 11 years so far at Solefield is seeing the development of our boys from sometimes shy and uncertain 4 year olds to confident, world-ready young men.
-It is wonderful that many of them stay in touch after leaving Solefield and Old Boys often come back to work as gaps, to visit and have also delivered our “Thinking Allowed” talks.
-A former student is representing Durham in the current series of University Challenge and I will be following his progress with enormous pride.
+It is wonderful that many of them stay in touch after leaving Solefield and Old Boys often come back to work as gap year students, to visit and have also delivered our “Thinking Allowed” talks.
+Former students are getting in touch now to register their interest in our 75th anniversary; I follow their progress with enormous pride.
 However, I’m also proud of all the Solefield boys I have seen thrive in my time at the school – and excited to see what talented, kind and dependable young men we will produce in the future.

 ‘Solefield’s greatest strength is to help the children to believe in themselves, helping them to discover what their strengths are’.
 Parent